kventil/terminator/README.md

 # Termin_ator CLI

-CLI to interact with the onlinepraxistermine.de iframe portal using endpoints captured in `spec.html`.
+CLI to interact with the onlinepraxistermine.de (from https://med.blackt-cms.de/) iframe portal using endpoints captured in `spec.html`.

 ## Install